ERES And Vonovia: 2 Possibilities For Residential REITs In Europe

 ERES currently owns 131 multi-residential properties, comprised of 5,632 suites and ancillary retail space located in the Netherlands.
 In addition to this, they also own one office property in Germany and one office property in Belgium.
 While there are some commercial properties included in this REIT, they only represent a small part of the portfolio and it appears that the company is trying to sell them, with a successful sale of their second German office location finalized on January 31, 2020.

 I particularly like the Netherlands as a location for residential real estate.
 Population density is among the highest in Europe, especially in the western part of the country, and the total population is still increasing slowly.
 The large majority of the population already lives in urban areas, and this number is increasing annually too.
-Due to the above mentioned reasons, residential real estate is already very expensive and rents are high in cities but I still believe that overall the conditions make the Netherlands an attractive location for residential real estate investments with a long term view.
+Due to the above mentioned reasons, residential real estate is already very expensive and rents are high in cities but I still believe that overall the conditions make the Netherlands an attractive location for residential real estate investments with a long-term view.

 The main issue with ERES is the fact that Canadian Apartment Properties Real Estate Investment Trust, CAPREIT (TSX: Car-un.to, OTC:CDPYF) owns 66% of the outstanding units and as such controls the company.
 They are also responsible for managing all of the residential units of ERES in the Netherlands, which of course is the large majority of their total portfolio.